ooni/jafar/README.md

         Drop traffic containing the specified keyword -iptables-hijack-dns-to string
+        Hijack all DNS UDP traffic to the specified endpoint -iptables-hijack-https-to string
+        Hijack all HTTPS traffic to the specified endpoint -iptables-hijack-http-to string
-        Hijack all DNS UDP traffic to the specified endpoint -iptables-reset-ip value
+        Hijack all HTTP traffic to the specified endpoint -iptables-reset-ip value
         Reset TCP/IP traffic to the specified IP address -iptables-reset-keyword-hex value